DIRECTLab/EVPRE/README.md

 5. Make a `.env` file in the root containing the keys like above.

 6. After everything is installed, run `jupyter-lab` in the root directory of the application.
 This should open a jupyter notebook.
 The main examples are in `main.ipynb`.

+## Running the Software
+Now that all dependencies have been downloaded, simply navigate to where the code is saved, use your favorite shell and run 'jupyter notebook'.
+This will open up a web browser with all the code to run.